0xkenta/Blog/nft_ecosystem.md

 Andreas M. Antonopoulos.
 Mastering Ethereum

 Niccolo Conte.
 What are NFTs?
-Mapping the NFT Ecosystem __ https://www.visualcapitalist.com/what-are-nfts-mapping-the-nft-ecosystem/
+Mapping the NFT Ecosystem <br /> https://www.visualcapitalist.com/what-are-nfts-mapping-the-nft-ecosystem/

 Dipanjan Das.
 Understanding Security Issues in the NFT Ecosystem

 Devin Finzer.
-The Non-Fungible Token Bible: Everything you need to know about NFTs __ https://opensea.io/blog/guides/non-fungible-tokens/#What_is_a_non-fungible_token
+The Non-Fungible Token Bible: Everything you need to know about NFTs <br /> https://opensea.io/blog/guides/non-fungible-tokens/#What_is_a_non-fungible_token